mold 2 (mld) n.

 Molds are ubiquitous in nature, and mold spores are a common component of household and workplace dust.
 However, when spores are present in large quantities, they are a health hazard to humans, potentially causing allergic reactions and respiratory problems.

 Some molds also produce mycotoxins that can pose serious health risks to humans and animals.
 The term “toxic mold” refers to molds that produce mycotoxins, not to all molds.
 Exposure to high levels of mycotoxins can lead to neurological problems and in some cases death.
 Prolonged exposure, e.g., daily workplace exposure, can be particularly harmful.

 So, this wiki foretells of a second common concern.

 - Serious health risks to humans and animals.

 Did you catch that part about “mold spores are a common component of household and workplace dust“?
-Oh Boy!
-At this point all I can say is, no I didn’t see the mold spores in your dust.
-And I’m not sure if that is dirt or mold.
-And I’m pretty sure that is mold, but I don’t know if it is a bio-health hazard or if it is disintegrating the structure of your house.
-In fact, I’m starting to feel really pressured and I think I need to punt this ball down the field.
-Home inspectors are not responsible for the mold that may or may not be found in a home.
+Home inspectors are not responsible for reporting on the mold that may or may not be found in a home.
 There are people who’s entire career revolve around the identification and remediation of mold.
 They collect air, tape, and bulk samples and send these samples off to laboratories for proper identification.
 After the identification process is complete they can suggest a course of action for remediation to clean it up and make sure it doesn’t come back.